-Room assignments usually go out in the middle of May before new entering students begin to arrive for Advising and Registration.
+Room assignments usually go out in the middle of April before new entering students begin to arrive for Advising and Registration in May.
 Students can access this information on the department's home web page.
 We strongly suggest you contact your new roommate prior to arrival in the fall to begin building your new relationship together and to determine who is bringing what into the room, etc.

 How do I change or modify my housing agreement?

 Students may change or modify their housing agreement on-line.
 Simply go to https://webproc.mnscu.edu/eservices/login.html?campusid=073 and enter your student ID and password to log in.
 Click on the "Housing and Dining Services" link in the left tool bar then click the “Go to the Housing and Dining Services" site and make necessary changes or adjustments to both the housing application and/or the meal plan options on this page.